Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Unexpected Close Encounter: Broken Wrist

 On the evening of December 14th, I had an unexpected close encounter with the pavement on my driveway.
 My toe caught a stump.
 Wham!
 I did a face plant on the concrete.
-When I picked myself up, I had a bloody nose, a chipped tooth, a bloody fat lip, and a sprained elbow and what felt like a sprained wrist.
+When I picked myself up, I had a bloody nose, a chipped tooth, a bloody fat lip, a sprained elbow and what felt like a sprained wrist.
 I am now wearing a cast for a fractured bone in my left wrist.

 The radiologist interpreted the x-ray as “nondisplaced fracture of